 Richard Neiman advises and works with financial institutions, market utilities, and regulators around the world and serves as vice chairman of PricewaterhouseCoopers' (PwC) Global Financial Services Regulatory Practice.
-He also leads the firm's foreign bank regulatory practice advising foreign banks on governance, compliance, and business issues related to their operations in the U.S. Neiman has over 30 years experience in the financial industry having served in a range of executive, regulatory and legal roles during his career.
-His recent substantive focus has been on Dodd-Frank implementations, including the Volcker Rule, OTC derivatives and resolution planning.
+He also leads the firm's foreign bank regulatory practice advising foreign banks on governance, compliance, and business issues related to their operations in the United States.
+Neiman has over 30 years experience in the financial industry having served in a range of executive, regulatory and legal roles during his career.
+His recent substantive focus has been on Dodd-Frank implementation, including resolution planning, enhanced prudential standards, the Volcker Rule, and consumer protection issues. .

-Prior to re-joining PwC in June 2011, Neiman served as New York State's Superintendent of Banks (March 2007 to May 2011), where he was responsible for the supervision of all state-chartered depository institutions, including the majority of foreign bank branches and agencies in the U.S. He also served as chairman of the Foreign Bank Regulatory Committee of the Conference of State Bank Supervisors.
-While serving as superintendent, Neiman was also appointed by U.S. House Speaker Nancy Pelosi to serve on the five-member congressional oversight panel created to oversee and provide updates on the implementation of the Emergency Economic Stabilization Act, including the Troubled Asset Relief Program (TARP).
+Prior to re-joining PwC in June 2011, Neiman served as New York State's Superintendent of Banks (March 2007 to May 2011), where he was responsible for the supervision of all state-chartered depository institutions, including the majority of foreign bank branches and agencies in the United States.
+While serving as superintendent, Neiman was also appointed by U.S. House Speaker Nancy Pelosi to serve on the five-member congressional oversight panel created to oversee the implementation of the Emergency Economic Stabilization Act, including the Troubled Asset Relief Program (TARP).